laro/Cilia/README.md

       `using func Array::pushBack(String) = Array::push_back(String)` to alias the function `push_back(String)`.
       `using func Array::pushBack = Array::push_back` to alias _all_ overloads of the function `g`.
     - **Types**
-      `using StringView::InArgumentType = const StringView`
+      `using StringView::InParameterType = const StringView`
 - Static constants, typically for type traits
   ```
   const Bool Float32::IsFloatingPoint = True